khmarbaise/octopress/source/_posts/2020/04/2020-04-15-apache-maven-shade-plugin-version-3-dot-2-3-released.md

 * Bug:
-  * {%alj MSHADE-352 %} - shaded jars are not reproducible when using transformer
+  * {%ajl MSHADE-352 %} - shaded jars are not reproducible when using transformer

 * Dependency upgrades:
   * {%ajl MSHADE-355 %} - Java 15 Compatibility - JDependecny/ASM Upgrade